Barbara Brabec’s Author-Publisher

 I’ve done extensive research on these web-based book publishing companies and read several of their contracts.
 None of them offer terms I could ever accept in a contract of my own.
 So my goal now is to help authors understand the reality of how limited such contracts are, and how expensive they are in comparison to the cost of working with freelancers who specialize in editing, cover design, and marketing.

-While most of the online publishing companies are reputable and operate legally, some have questionable ethical practices and some have racked up numerous complaints from dissatisfied authors.
+While most online publishing companies are reputable and operate legally, some have questionable ethical practices and some have racked up numerous complaints from dissatisfied authors.
 A few renamed themselves as a result and went on to operate in the same old way while others simply went out of business, leaving authors with a legal nightmare and their books stuck in limbo.
 I’ve read and heard some sad stories that made me want to cry.

 Both trade and web-based book publishers work on a royalty basis, but their contracts and royalty terms are different.
 A trade publisher covers all expenses related to publishing a book and may give authors a nice advance against royalties.
 Compare that to the up-front fees that online book publishers charge.
 They might start as low as $2,500 for a basic package of services, but an author may end up paying between $3,500 and $5,000 or more by the time the book is published, depending on how many “extra services” they think are needed.